MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/New-MgBetaSearchQna.md

 ```

 ### -TargetedVariations
-Variations of a qna for different countries or devices.
+Variations of a QnA for different countries or devices.
 Use when you need to show different content to users based on their device, country/region, or both.
 The date and group settings apply to all variations.
 To construct, see NOTES section for TARGETEDVARIATIONS properties and create a hash table.